araujotassia/demo/README.md

 THIS IS NEW FEATURE verions of REAMD

-Adding a line for the beta version.
+Adding a line for the BETA version.

+Yeah!
+Now, this is the GOLDEN!